 Like generations of Australians who can’t imagine breakfast without a slice of Vegemite smeared toast, I just can’t imagine a summer evening without an ice-cold glass of Semillon.
 The 2017 Long Gully Road Semillon is exactly how I like to drink it; picked at the critical point where ascendant ripeness meets natural acidity.

 Single vineyard wine.

-3.5 Tonnes picked from 129 + Y. O. Dry Grown Madeira Clone Semillon from Steve and Rebecca Falland’s Long Gully Road Block
+Picked from 132 + Y. O. Dry Grown Madeira Clone Semillon from Steve and Rebecca Falland’s Long Gully Road Block

 Very Bright straw with hints of pale apple green.

 Honeyed Wax Lemon and golden summer grass over hints of rich yeast and aromatic dried herbs

 Zesty lemon curd pie with a smooth honeyed finish.
 Balanced fruit and textural mouth weight fill the mouth with the light delicate combination of pure varietals, herbal leaves and yeast complexity.
 The super light and clean palate lingers on beautifully leaving the mouth ready for the next sip.